 Bricklayers should have good attention to detail, in order to ensure the work they’re producing is up to a high standard.
 This also applies to understanding what is required from a health and safety standpoint, both in terms of carrying out work safely, and ensuring the structure meets regulations once it’s been built.

-The ability to work well in a larger team will also be often required, so good communication skills will come in extremely handy.
-Equally, there will also be times where you may be working alone, perhaps on smaller projects, so you should be able to keep yourself motivated.
+The ability to work well in a larger team is often required, so good communication skills will come in extremely handy.
+Equally, there will also be times when you may be working alone, perhaps on smaller projects, so you should be able to keep yourself motivated.

 Bricklaying is also a physical job, so at least some element of fitness will be required to carry out the work.